michael-swift/michael-swift.github.io/_aideas/sound_reasoning.md

 # Problem Statement

 Develop a framework that enables the sonification of mathematical and statistical concepts.
+This could be educational and even increase accessibility for those with visual impairments.

 # Key Requirements